che-incubator/chectl/README.md

 ## `chectl workspace:start`

-create and start a Che workspace
+create and start a workspace

 ```
 USAGE